boy1dr/SpleeterGui/README.md

 If there is a new location for an installable version of this software i will link it here.

-The compressed project is now 904MB and is downloaded 4,400 times per month (averaged per month over the past 12 months...no joke). so expect ~4TB/month.
+The compressed project is now 904MB and is downloaded 4,400 times per month (averaged per month over the past 12 months). so expect ~4TB/month.

 I have always provided a complied version of this software for easy install but Microsoft continue to flag these as virus infected and i can no longer suppor such an endeavour.